vmwshop/tutorials/spacy.md

 $ .env\Scripts\activate
 $ pip install -U spacy
 ```
-3. Download core English model by running the following commands
+3. Download core statistical model by running the following command
-> spaCy core models are general-purpose pretrained models to predict named entities, part-of-speech tags and syntactic dependencies, which can be used out-of-the-box and fine-tuned on more specific data.
+> While some of spaCy’s features work independently, others require statistical models to be loaded, which enable spaCy to predict linguistic annotations.spaCy core models are general-purpose pretrained models to predict named entities, part-of-speech tags and syntactic dependencies, which can be used out-of-the-box and fine-tuned on more specific data.

 > As our input will be in English, this is the download for the core English model-- _other models available [here](https://spacy.io/usage/models)_

 MacOS/Linux